parkminhyung/OptionCalc/README.md

 - **Option DATA :** The option data is obtained using the **yfinance** package in Python via **reticulate** package
 - **Plot Package** : The plot is created using the **Plotly** package.
 - This shinydashboard is a **beta version**.
 In the future, we plan to improve the calculation of options and greeks and add strategies.
 We also plan to add an option chain table
+- The theoretical prices and GREEKS of the options are calculated using the Black-Scholes Merton model.
+Many real market data and sites were consulted for the calculation, and the calculated values may differ slightly.
+We plan to improve this part gradually in the future.

 Run APPs via Rstudio or other IDEs
 --